-An injury due to friction can be represented using 400152004 [Friction injury (morphologic abnormality)], in which case it will not classify as a kind of wound.
+An injury due to friction can be represented using 400152004 | Friction injury (morphologic abnormality)|, in which case it will not classify as a kind of wound.

 However, most disorders that are named abrasion imply that skin or other tissue has been abraded (scraped or worn away).
-Thus, they are also considered wounds and will correctly classify as wounds after assigning the correct morphology, 400061001 | Abrasion (morphologic abnormality) |.
+Thus, they are also considered wounds and will correctly classify as wounds after assigning the correct morphology, 400061001 | Abrasion (morphologic abnormality) | 669.

-211039006 | Abrasion, chest wall (disorder) |
+211039006 | Abrasion of skin of chest (disorder) | 670